api-platform/core/docs/adr/0002-resource-definition.md

 ## Options declined

-An `Operation` attribute was proposed but we want to keep the code base small and decided verb attributes where sufficient.
+An `Operation` attribute was proposed, but we want to keep the code base small and decided verb attributes where sufficient.

 The initially proposed `CGet` will be named `GetCollection`.
 It is only a shortcut to what **used to be called** `collectionOperation` on the `GET` verb.
 To remove confusion around `collectionOperations` and `itemOperations`, these terms will be deprecated in the code-base.
 To distant ourselves from the `CRUD` pattern, we also declined `List` and `Create` as we want to focus on Resource based architectures. `RPC` routes will be easy to add using the `Post` verb if required.